danwing/settle-requirements/draft-wing-settle-requirements.md

 ## Changes in -01

-* Changed date when this became a recognized problem to 2010 (was 2017).
+* Changed to 2010 (from 2017) when the problem of local domain authentication was first discussed.

 * Rather than simple name collision ("printer.local"), discuss how most products include the device's (partial) MAC address -- which does help